-Transport from the meeting point to the starting point of the course by car pooling among participants (or by Roc Ecrins if one of our vehicles is available).
+Transport from the meeting point to the starting point of the climbs by car pooling among participants (or by Roc Ecrins if one of our vehicles is available).

-CARBON FOOTPRINT OF YOUR STAY: 9,4 KGCO2
+CARBON FOOTPRINT OF THE STAY: 10KG CO2

-That's the amount of CO2 produced by our travels during your stay!
+That's the CO2 produced by our travels during your stay!